 How to Make a DIY Graduation Centerpiece

 This centerpiece that doubles as a container to hole the Ring Pop graduation rings was a last minute addition to our end of the school year celebration.
-I think it added a unique and personal touch to the graduation party supplies I ordered online.
+I think this simple graduation craft project added a unique and personal touch to the graduation party supplies I ordered online.

 Glass container with a circular opening at the top.